CKMPeter/mobilePrograming/README.md

-This Is A Repository For My Mobile Programing Couse.
+# This Is A Repository For My Mobile Programing Couse

+### Link for Each Project Demo Video:
 [Dice Roller](https://youtu.be/V9HnoTguZuE)